 - See also: algol-60, object-pascal, java, csharp, algol, smalltalk, beta, doi, isbn

-- I have 76 facts about Simula. what would you like to know? email me and let me know how I can help.
+- Have a question about Simula not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection:

 !
 Hello World in Simula; BEGIN OutText("Hello World!"); OutImage; END